 The churchyard also benefits from a rookery in the large trees adjacent to its eastern side.
 The call of the rooks is a very characteristic sound of the churchyard, and the beginning of nest building a sure sign of spring!

-A section of laurel hedge on the eastern boundary was removed and replaced with a wildlife-friendly hedge of mixed native species in February 2017.
-This includes hawthorn, blackthorn, buckthorn, hazel, crab apple, guelder rose and dog rose which all supply food for birds and insects.
+A section of laurel hedge on the eastern boundary was removed in February 2017 and replaced with a wildlife-friendly hedge of mixed native species, including hawthorn, blackthorn, buckthorn, hazel, crab apple, guelder rose and dog rose which all supply food for birds and insects.

 Look out too for various nest boxes in the churchyard.
 Six have been added thanks to an Awards for All grant from the National Lottery Community Fund: four tit boxes, one for a robin and one for a flycatcher.
 Do look out for any activity around these boxes.